Shantanu01B/visa-alert-tracker/README.md

 cd frontend
 npm install
 npm run dev
-Create a .env file inside frontend: VITE_API_URL=http://localhost:5000/alerts
+Create a .env file inside frontend: `env VITE_API_URL=http://localhost:5000/alerts

 Frontend URL: http://localhost:5173

 Deployment
-Backend deployed on Render
+Backend: Deployed on Render

-Frontend deployed on Vercel
+Frontend: Deployed on Vercel

-Database hosted on MongoDB Atlas
+Database: Hosted on MongoDB Atlas
 Environment variables are used for configuration in production.

 Design Decisions
-Kept backend structure simple while separating concerns (routes, controllers, models, middleware)
+Kept backend structure simple while separating concerns (routes, controllers, models, middleware).

-MongoDB chosen for realistic persistence instead of in-memory storage
+MongoDB is chosen for realistic persistence instead of in-memory storage.

-UI kept minimal to reflect a real internal tool
+UI kept minimal to reflect a real internal tool.

-Avoided overengineering to maintain clarity and maintainability
+Avoided overengineering to maintain clarity and maintainability.

-Deployment included to demonstrate end-to-end ownership
+Deployment included to demonstrate end-to-end ownership.

 Improvements for Production
 If this system were to be used in production, the following improvements would be made:

-Authentication and role-based access control
+Authentication and role-based access control.

-Pagination and sorting for large datasets
+Pagination and sorting for large datasets.

-Schema-based validation (e.g., Joi/Zod)
+Schema-based validation (e.g., Joi/Zod).

-Better logging and monitoring
+Better logging and monitoring.

-Security enhancements (rate limiting, sanitization)
+Security enhancements (rate limiting, sanitization).

-Automated tests
+Automated tests.

 AI Usage
-AI was used for boilerplate guidance, debugging assistance, and structural suggestions
+AI was used for boilerplate guidance, debugging assistance, and structural suggestions.

-Core logic, architecture, feature selection, and trade-off decisions were made manually
+Core logic, architecture, feature selection, and trade-off decisions were made manually.

-Focus remained on understanding requirements rather than generating features blindly
+Focus remained on understanding requirements rather than generating features blindly.

 Assignment Status
-All required features and optional enhancements have been implemented according to the assignment guidelines.
+All required features and optional enhancements have been implemented in accordance with the assignment guidelines.

 — Built for The Flying Panda 💭 Dream.
 Soar.
 Explore.